-Figure 2 illustrates different types of PON architectures in which multiple wavelengths are used per PON.
+Figure 1 illustrates different types of PON architectures in which multiple wavelengths are used per PON.
+Note that each line connecting the OLT and ONU represents a pair of wavelength channels – one wavelength channel in the downstream direction and one wavelength channel in the upstream direction.

 In some scenarios, an ONU may use at least one pair of wavelength channels (one downstream, one upstream), forming a WDM-PON.
 In other scenarios, an ONU shares more than one pair of wavelength channels with other ONUs using a TDM scheme, resulting in a hybrid PON.
 Depending on the order in which WDM sharing and TDM sharing is applied to these wavelength channels, hybrid PON can be further divided into SSD-WDM-PON and MSD-WDM-PON.

-Figure 2: Various options for a WDM-PON
+Figure 1: Various options for a WDM-PON

-Editorial Note (to be removed prior to publication): each colored link in figure represents a bidirectional wavelength channel.

 WDM-PON

-A WDM-PON provides each ONU (and customer(s) connected to such an ONU) with at least one dedicated pair of wavelength channels, creating logical P2P data connections between the OLT and the ONU.
+A WDM-PON provides each ONU (and customer(s) connected to such an ONU) with at least one dedicated pair of wavelength channels (one downstream and one upstream), creating logical P2P data connections between the OLT and the ONU.
 This means that no multiple access techniques are required for the upstream direction as a dedicated upstream wavelength channel is continuously available to each ONU.
 Furthermore, each wavelength channel is transparent to data rate and MAC frame format, allowing each wavelength channel to run at a different data rate (e.g., 10 Mbps, 100 Mbps, 1000 Mbps, or higher) and/or a different MAC frame format (Ethernet, IP over glass), depending on customer demand and requirements.

 Hybrid PON

-A hybrid PON provides a group of ONUs (and customer(s) connected to such an ONU) with at least one pair of wavelength channels, shared among ONUs in a TDM or WDM fashion.
+A hybrid PON provides a group of ONUs (and customer(s) connected to such an ONU) with at least one pair of wavelength channels (one downstream and one upstream), shared among ONUs in a TDM or WDM fashion.
 In this way, P2MP connections between the OLT and specific group of ONUs are created.
 Depending on the way a group of ONUs shares the assigned wavelength channels, hybrid PON is further classified into Multiple Scheduling Domain WDM-PON (MSD-WDM-PON), Single Scheduling Domain (SSD-WDM-PON), and wavelength agile (WA)-PON.
 For simplicity, the difference between MSD-WDM-PON, SSD-WDM-PON, and WA-PON is explained only for the upstream direction.

 Given that upstream transmissions from individual ONUs sharing assigned wavelength channels in a TDM fashion may collide, some sort of scheduling is required in the upstream direction.
 In the downstream direction, the medium is continuously available for transmission, since the OLT is the only device allowed to transmit data towards ONUs.
 Over the years, various medium access protocols have been designed, with various generations of EPON and GPON representing the most popular P2MP medium access protocols for optical access.